Ceremony highlights outstanding, compassionate nursing care

 |0

-This work, Ceremony highlights outstanding, compassionate nursing care [Image 4 of 4], by Gino Mattorano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ceremony highlights outstanding, compassionate nursing care, by Gino Mattorano, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.